9th8/up-to-date-real-world-haskell/19-error-handling.md

               worker x = Just (numerator `div` x)
     ```

     Take a look at this function.
-We\'re back to using `map`, which is a
+We're back to using `map`, which is a
     good thing for both laziness and simplicity.
 We can try it out in
     `ghci` and see that it works for finite and infinite lists just
     fine: